GNDEC-S3T/S3T-2026/README.md

 - Maintain **professional presentation style**
 - Avoid excessive text; use figures, charts, and visuals where possible

+### Note
+>Authors who have received the abstract acceptance email are eligible to present their paper, provided they have completed the registration by paying the fee and filling out the registration form.
+However, publication of the paper in the ISBN conference proceedings will be subject to quality assessment and plagiarism checks, post the conference.

 ---

 ## Important Dates <a name="important-dates"></a>